Ready to learn a few secrets to aging well? Here’s what you can do to nourish the mind, body, and soul as you progress through life.

 When selecting a bread or pasta from the grocery store, make sure the first ingredient on the label reads “whole grain” or “whole wheat”.

-Drink plenty of water with added fiber in the diet.
+Tip: Make at least half your grains whole, and drink plenty of water with added fiber in the diet.

 5. BE A VOLUNTEER

 THE ESSENCE OF LIFE IS “TO SERVE OTHERS AND DO GOOD”.